We are accepting new cases

 Our medical drug litigation experience

-Attorneys at Motley Rice have fought for thousands of patients seriously hurt by prescription drugs like Ozempic and Wegovy.
+Attorneys at Motley Rice have fought for thousands of patients seriously hurt by prescription drugs like Ozempic.
 We understand the impact and pain the side effects of these drugs may have on you and your loved ones.

 If you believe taking a prescribed drug like Ozempic has made you sick, we have the resources to: